How to Set Access-Control-Max-Age Effectively

 What is the optimal Access-Control-Max-Age value for production APIs?

-600 seconds (10 minutes) is the cross-browser safe maximum.
-It stays under Chrome and Safari caps, gives Firefox users the full window, and allows timely credential/session policy rotation.
+600 seconds is the cross-browser safe maximum.
+It stays within the Chrome and Safari caps, gives Firefox users the full window, and leaves enough room for timely credential and session-policy rotation.
+Only use lower values on endpoints where the allowed method or header set changes frequently.

 Does Access-Control-Max-Age cache the actual response or just the preflight?

-It only caches the OPTIONS preflight permission check — whether the origin/method/headers combination is allowed.
-Actual GET/POST responses are governed by standard HTTP caching headers like Cache-Control.
+It caches only the OPTIONS preflight permission check — whether the specific combination of origin, method, and headers is permitted.
+Actual GET or POST responses are governed by separate HTTP caching headers (Cache-Control, ETag, etc.) and are not affected by this header.

 How do I force a browser to clear a cached preflight during testing?